petermattia/petermattia/_cyclic_voltammetry_simulation/simulation.md

   of Bard and Faulkner) is different than "computationally expensive" in 2017.
   My 2014 MacBook Air ran this simulation with $ L = 10000 $ in 0.4s.
-  This simulation is an analytical form of a set of differential equations, so it's already computationally inexpensive.
+  This simulation is an analytical form of a set of differential equations, so it's already computationally inexpensive relative to its original differential form.
   In my experience, $ L = 500 $ produces smooth curves.

 - Changing $ L $ will change the magnitude of dimensionless current, so don't